 Potomac Overlook Park

 It’s located in Arlington along the GW Parkway, but hiking the two miles of trails that meander through it feels like you’re much farther away from the bustle inside the Beltway.
-The short distance and pretty scenery makes it a nice place for a family walk in the woods but a few other features make it especially awesome with little ones.
-The nature center has hands-on exhibits and live creatures to view, there are rescued birds — owls and hawks — to visit outdoors, and there are opportunities to learn about Native American who once lived on the land as well as trees through QR codes on a self-guided hike.
+The short distance and pretty scenery makes it a nice place for a family walk in the woods, and a few other features make it especially awesome with little ones.
+The nature center has hands-on exhibits and live creatures to view, there are rescued birds — owls and hawks — to visit outdoors, and there are opportunities to learn about Native Americans who once lived on the land and trees through QR codes on a self-guided hike.
 Open 10am – 5pm Tuesday – Saturday, and 1-5pm Sunday.
 Admission is free.

 Bridge crossing at Turkey Run